|Genomics of Microbial Pathogens - CNRS URA2171|

 The genus Streptococcus (team P. Glaser)

 It comprises more than 40 species widely distributed among men and animals.
-S. agalactiae, a colonizer of the gastrointestinal and urogenital tracts, is the major cause of neonatal infections causing pneumonia, septicaemia and meningitis.
-Comparative genomics and biodiversity studies of a representative panel of Streptococcus isolates revealed a mosaic genome organization with a conserved backbone, 14 genome islands and a high variability of genes encoding surface components (Glaser et al., 2002; Brochet et al., 2006).
-Two islands represent a new class of transposase dependent conjugative transposons.
-The mechanism of transposition and conjugation are under investigation.
+S. agalactiae, a colonizer of the gastrointestinal tract, is the major cause of neonatal infections.
+Comparative genomics and biodiversity studies of a representative panel of Streptococcus isolates revealed a mosaic genome organization with a conserved backbone, 14 genome islands and a high variability of genes encoding surface components.
+The evolutionary history of the human strains was reconstructed.
+These strains diversified from a recent common ancestor by exchanging large chromosomal regions from unrelated strains.
+Two islands were demonstrated to represent a new class of transposase dependent conjugative transposons.
 The cell surface plays a major role in the interaction with the host.
-To understand its biogenesis and to identify vaccine candidates, we developed a high throughput screening procedure to analyze large collections of insertion mutants and of natural isolates using biological markers such as surface polysaccharides and protein antigens.
+To understand its biogenesis and to identify vaccine candidates, we developed a high throughput screening procedure of insertion mutants and natural isolates using biological markers such as surface polysaccharides and protein antigens.

 If you have problems with this Web page, please write to email@example.com